alanxuefei/CarND-PID-Control-Project/README.md

 The D-Controller outputs a correction by multipling the current change of Error. the correction reacts to fast changing errors. input signals.
 Combining the P-Controller with the D-Controller can help solve the overshooting problem.

 The I-Controller outputs a correction by accumulating the previous errors.
 The integral is the sum of the instantaneous error over time and gives the accumulated offset that should have been corrected previously (e.g. Systematic Bias).

+[image1]: ./images/pid.png "PID"

 # Tuning of parameters